Chamber structure of modular curves $X_{1}(N)$: Statement of main results

 \begin{thm} Walls-and-chambers structures of connected components $\mathcal{C}_{d}^{a}$ and $\mathcal{C}_{k.d}^{k.a}$ are conjugated. \end{thm}

-To a certain extend, we should be able to consider that the walls-and-chambers structure exists directly on the modular curve $X_{1}(\dfrac{a}{d})$.
-For any modular curve, we get a graph of chambers describing the adjacentness relations between them.
+To a certain extent, we can say the walls-and-chambers structure exists directly on the modular curve $X_{1}\left( \dfrac{a}{d}\right)$.
+For any modular curve, we get a graph of chambers describing the adjacency relations between them.
 We get a family of graphs $\mathcal{G}_{a}$ where $a\geq2$, see Figure 1 for the first graphs of the family.

-Theorem 2.2 is proved in section 4.
+Theorem 2.3 is proved in section 4.

-Theorem 2.3 computes the genus and the number of punctures of modular curves $X_{1}(N)$.
+Theorem 2.4 computes the genus and the number of punctures of modular curves $X_{1}(N)$.
+This is a well known result of number theory.
 What is new is that while usual proofs are algebro-geometric (see \cite{DS} for a complete study), our proof involves only flat geometry.
 In the following, $\phi$ is Euler's totient function.